Raythonic/watiba/README.md

 ## Directory Context

-An important Watiba usage point is that _directory_ _context_ is kept for dispersed shell commands.
+An important Watiba usage point is directory context is kept for dispersed shell commands.
 Any command that changes the shell's CWD is discovered and kept by Watiba.
 Watiba achieves this by tagging a `&& echo pwd` to the user's command, locating the result in the command's STDOUT, and finally setting the Python environment to that CWD with `os.chdir(dir)`.
 This is automatic and